Enzo Ferrari Biography

 Career

 Upon getting a letter of recommendation from the military authorities, Ferrari applied for a job with Fiat in 1918.
-Unfortunately there were no vacancies there at the time.
+Unfortunately, there were no vacancies there at the time.
 But, he got a job as a test driver, in Turin, in a motor company that changed light trucks into chassis, collaborating with an Italo-Argentinian body shop in Milan.

 In 1919, Enzo started working with a company called Costruzioni Meccaniche Nazionali, in Milan, as a test driver.
 But soon he was promoted to the post of a racing driver.

 In the same year, he drove his first race in the Parma-Poggio di Berceto uphill race.
-He stood at the 4th position in the race.
+He stood in the 4th position in the race.
 He participated in another race in the same year, the Targa Florio race but could not really achieve any great success in that too because of a problem with the fuel tank.

 In 1921, Ferrari took part in many races as an exclusive Alfa driver.
 He also met with his first accident in the same year during the Brescia Grand Prix when he staggered off the road in order to save a herd of cows crossing the route.

 1931 was Ferrari’s last year as a racing driver.
 His last race was at the Three Provinces circuit where he came second, driving an Alfa Romeo 8C 2300 MM.
-Because of his increasing family and other professional commitments, he abandoned racing in this year.
+Because of his increasing family and other professional commitments, he abandoned racing this year.

 Continue Reading Below

-In 1939, Ferrari left Alfa Romeo, agreeing on the terms that he will not use the name ‘Ferrari’ in relation to racing and racing cars for next four years.
+In 1939, Ferrari left Alfa Romeo, agreeing on the terms that he will not use the name ‘Ferrari’ in relation to racing and racing cars for the next four years.
 In the same year, he founded his own company called Auto Avio Costruzioni, Modena, in a garage in Viale Trento e Trieste.

 In 1940, he built cars for Mille Miglia in the main quarters of the old Scuderia.
 Around this time, during WWII Ferrari’s firm was forced to produce for Mussolini’s Fascist Government.